World Cup 2022: Schedule, kick-off times, final & everything you need to know

 As is always the case in events such as this, the finals draw threw up plenty of intriguing subplots to what is already shaping up to be quite the sporting blockbuster.

-The fabled ‘Group of Death’ will see XXXX locking horns in 2022, with there some serious quality on show in that mini-league.
+The fabled ‘Group of Death’ will see Spain, Germany and Japan locking horns in Group E.

 Group A